Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayFirewallGroupByVariable.md

 schema: 2.0.0
 ---

-# New-AzApplicationGatewayGroupByVariable
+# New-AzApplicationGatewayFirewallGroupByVariable

 ## SYNOPSIS
-Creates a new GroupByVariable for the application gateway GroupByUserSession.
+Creates a new GroupByVariable for the application gateway Firewall GroupByUserSession.

 ## SYNTAX

 ```
-New-AzApplicationGatewayGroupByVariable -VariableName<String>
+New-AzApplicationGatewayFirewallGroupByVariable -VariableName<String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzApplicationGatewayGroupByVariable** creates a new GroupByVariable for the application gateway GroupByUserSession.
+The **New-AzApplicationGatewayGroupByVariable** creates a new GroupByVariable for the application gateway Firewall GroupByUserSession.

 ## EXAMPLES